tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/Mediation-analysis.md

 {{% /tip %}}

-{{% example %}}
-In R, use the mediate() function from the 'mediation' package for bootstrapping.
+In R, use the `mediate()` function from the **mediation** package for bootstrapping.
 This function needs two regression models: the first model explains the mediator variable by the treatment variable (X → M), and the second includes both the treatment and mediator variables to explain the dependent variable (X + M → Y).
 For bootstrapping, set boot = TRUE and sims to at least 500.
 After running, check the ACME (Average Causal Mediation Effects) in the results to see if it's different from zero.
 Note that this package is not compatible with the feols() function.
  Here's a stylized example:

-{{% /example %}}

 {{% codeblock %}}